-14. To date, the Applicants have entered into agreements with certain landlords in connection with such landlords' claims against the applicable Applicants in respect of their outstanding lease obligations and have agreed with those landlords on amendments reflecting go-forward lease terms.
-The Applicants have also made significant progress in discussions with a number of other landlords and are working towards reaching additional consensual resolutions and returning before this Court in the near term to seek additional relief to advance their restructuring process.
+Leases and the Applicants are continuing to engage in discussions with the applicable landlords landlords, and have entered into agreements with a number of landlords in connection with such landlords' claims against the applicable Applicants in respect of their outstanding lease obligations and have agreed with those landlords to amendments to go-forward lease terms.
+At this time, the Applicants remain in discussions with certain landlords and are working towards reaching additional consensual resolutions and returning before this Court in the near term to seek additional relief to advance their restructuring process.